Category: PAX

 Anyway, after that I grabbed some lunch, and did a little meandering before sitting down for my second competition of the day: a sealed Riftbound event.

-I find Riftbound much challenging then many of the card games I’ve gotten into recently, as there are a lot more play lines then I’m used to considering, even compared to magic in some situations.
+I find Riftbound much more challenging than many of the card games I’ve gotten into recently, as there are a lot more play lines than I’m used to considering, even compared to Magic.

 And now I am back home.
 And I am tired.
-This reads a bit more like a journal entry then it does a full writeup, but I think that, and unpacking a million cards is all I have energy for now, so I’ll end it here, and I’ll be heading back to the show tomorrow!
+This reads a bit more like a journal entry than it does a full writeup, but unpacking a million cards is all I have energy for now, so I’ll end it here, and I’ll be heading back to the show tomorrow!

 P.S: If you’d like to try out the newest Card City Critters puzzle, keep an eye out for me around the show!
 I’ll be wearing the same goofy green sweatshirt, and possibly a ditto bucket hat!

-1. Quick Disclosures and Whatnot: I’m a Kickstarter backer for the this.
-Do your own research before deciding to back Kickstarter projects, because my risk tolerance my not match yours.
+1. Quick disclosures and whatnot: I’m a Kickstarter backer for the this.
+Do your own research before deciding to back Kickstarter projects, because my risk tolerance may not match yours.
 Okay, back to normal writing. ↩︎

 2. pls pls pls pls let this proclamation age well. ↩︎